wounded-pixels/dsp-playground/README.md

 ## Now
-* standardize pixel width, height and viewbox with paddings for curve and unit circle
-* consolidate angle, sine and cosine colors
+* fix sizes on time  plot
+* add lines and labels to time plot
+* analytics
+* feedback from educator
+* feedback from visual peer
+* feedback from dsp sme
 * fix spinners on sum of 2 - make them svg controls and size better

 ### Unit circle
-* slowly show more - unit circle alone, with sine, all three?
-* explanation
 * center dot in circle?
-* lines should have an arrow marker
+* lines should have an arrow marker?
-* add an arrow for sum of vectors? radius 1 labeled?
 * switch deg or radians?

 ## Next up